Dental Crown Oxford PA

 Am I a candidate for dental crowns?

 During a consultation with Dr. Speck, he will help determine if dental crowns are the right dental restoration for you.
-He will make sure that you are in good health so that your teeth or implants are unaffected by a dental or gum infection.
+He will ensure that you are in good health so that your teeth or implants are unaffected by a dental or gum infection.
 If you have a missing tooth or teeth that require dental implants, Dr. Speck will ensure that you have enough jawbone tissue to support the implants.

 What are inlays and onlays?